 Note; the ticket control system in Prague is strict, especially for tourists.
 You’ll see police asking for a ticket in the public transport very often.
 So don’t risk to use transport without a ticket.
 Always stamp the ticket by the entrance to the metro or in one of the yellow machines in the tram.

 Cycling in the city is not a good idea; heavy traffic, the drivers, who are not used to cyclists, and tram rails everywhere, which make cycling risky and uncomfortable.

-Of course you can drive car.
+Of course, you can drive a car.
 But the streets in Prague are quite tricky and parking is almost impossible in the center.

 Prague is famous for its coolness and cloudy mood.
-But it’s not always like that; when the Sun decides to greet the guests of the city, the surroundings becomes just amazing.
-If you want to catch the Prague Sun, choose the April-August period for your travel. he summer is usually sunny and 20 degrees Celsius.
+But it’s not always like that; when the Sun decides to greet the guests of the city, the surroundings become just amazing.
+If you want to catch the Prague Sun, choose the April-August period for your travel.
+The summer is usually sunny and 20 degrees Celsius.

 5. What to wear

 Prague is hilly so while you may be fine with short sleeves in the Old Town, it can get pretty windy at the Prague Castle.
 Always have a jacket with you.
 The weather can change dramatically within minutes.

 Finally, do a favor to your legs, wear comfortable shoes.
 The streets in Prague are all cobblestoned, which means high heels are pointless.